The library has so many resources available - how do you know which one you need?

 Zotero is a powerful citation management tool.
 It allows you to save sources for later, and does much of the work of writing citations and bibliographies with just a few clicks.
 Once set up, it can save you time and stress when completing research papers and essays.

-Note: the Discover video refers to using Discover as a "Google-like search experience."
-This is because Discover checks everything the library has on record.
+You can use the Discover search box to find journals, articles, books, eBooks, newspaper articles and more.
+Discover checks everything the library has on record.
 If we didn't have Discover, every time we did research we would have to search through each database one at a time.
-With Discover, you just have to do it once, just like how Google searches many, many different websites at once.
-You should still try to use keyword searches with Discover!
+With Discover, you can search in one place to find a variety of sources.
+It's just like how Google searches many, many different websites at once.
+To make your search more accurate, you should try to using a few keywords as your search terms in Discover!

 Advanced Search Strategies Tutorial Video